 - 76. The auditor is alert for instances of possible or actual non-compliance with laws and regulations including those that might incur obligations for engagement teams to report to an appropriate authority outside the entity.
 Anti-money laundering legislation in the Republic of Ireland imposes a duty on the auditor to report suspected money laundering and terrorist financing activity. - 77.
-Laws and regulations relating to money laundering are integral to the legal and regulatory framework within which credit unions conduct their business.
+Credit unions have obligations, under the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2018 to take steps to assess, deter and report risks of money laundering or terrorist financing.
+Laws and regulations relating to money laundering and terrorist financing are therefore integral to the legal and regulatory framework within which credit unions conduct their business.
 By the nature of their business, credit unions are potential targets of those engaged in money laundering activities.
-The effect of anti-money laundering legislation is to make it an offence to provide assistance to those involved in money laundering and makes it an offence not to report suspicions of money laundering to the appropriate authorities, usually An Garda Síochána and the Revenue Commissioners.
+The effect of anti-money laundering legislation is to make it an offence to provide assistance to those involved in money laundering and an offence not to report suspicions of money laundering or terrorist financing to the appropriate authorities, usually the Financial Intelligence Unit of An Garda Síochána ('FIU') and the Revenue Commissioners.